Whatsapp-Protocol/Gorgeous-Whatsapp/README.md

   2)  The websocket maximum frame supports 10M, and the media file sent cannot exceed 10M, otherwise the websocket will be disconnected.

 ### Test Server:  ws://8.210.124.139:16090

+**The test account has been banned, you need to use the demo to register an account.**

 [Vue Demo](http://8.210.124.139)

 [Vue Demo](http://8.210.124.139)